MaxEllsworth/cisco-tutorial/README.md

 `exit` <br />
 `interface gigabitEthernet 0/1` <br />
 `ip address 10.1.14.4 255.255.255.0` <br />
 `exit` <br />
-- Now enable the interfaces in the GUI like before
-- Next, we set up ospf on this router, back in IOS again `exit` <br />
 `router ospf 1` <br />
 `network 10.0.0.0 0.255.255.255 area 4` <br />